-Dr. Trevor Turner has obtained advanced certification in musculoskeletal ultrasound in order to provide patients with the most accurate diagnostics available in the field of orthopedic medicine.
+At The Genomic Athlete, Dr. Trevor Turner has obtained advanced certification in musculoskeletal ultrasound in order to provide patients with the most accurate diagnostics available in the field of orthopedic medicine.
 The use of dynamic ultrasound allows patients to get real-time imaging with the motion that produces their pain--providing insight into disease which may not show up on a still picture like X-Rays, CT Scans, or MRIs.
 Sometimes, this approach provides next level diagnostics without the use of an MRI, getting you in and out of his office in a shorter amount of time and at a fraction of the cost.

 High Resolution Ultrasound technology is one of the techniques that make Dr. Turner’s diagnostic approach unique, and it can be more effective than the standard, still pictures offered by more conventional tests.
 Unlike MRI, an ultrasound scan gives a highly trained specialist the ability to examine the tissues inside your affected area while you are recreating the motion that causes your pain.
 This allows Dr. Turner to better assess damaged tendons, muscles, ligaments, nerves, and other pain generators that may be missed using traditional diagnostic techniques.